AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ## Introduction

-We now introduce the broad design of the SPRTN v1.0.0.
+We now introduce the broad design of Spartan v1.

-### SPRTN v1.0.0 Definitions
+### Spartan v1 Definitions

 **Validator**
 A node that is participating in consensus by producing blocks and attesting to blocks